TsegayIS122123/GroceryShoppingApp/README.md

 📦 Installation

-Clone the repository:  git clone <repository-url>
+Clone the repository:  git clone https://github.com/TsegayIS122123/GroceryShoppingApp

 Set up SQL Server and create the database with the provided schema.
 Import the project into a Java IDE (e.g., IntelliJ or Eclipse).
 Configure the database connection in the source code.
 Run the main .java file to launch the application.

 🚦 Usage

 Register as a customer, agent, or supermarket owner.
 Navigate the Swing GUI to explore features like ordering, payment, and tracking.
 Follow on-screen prompts for a smooth experience.

 📑 API Documentation

 N/A (This is a desktop application; refer to the GUI for functionality details).

 📜 License

 This project is licensed under the MIT License – see the LICENSE file for details. 📝

 🤝 Contributing

 Contributions are welcome!
-Fork the repository, submit issues, or create pull requests to improve the project. 🌱 Let’s enhance this solution together!
+Fork the repository, submit issues, or create pull requests to improve the project.
+Let’s enhance this solution together! 🌱

 📬 Contact
-For support or inquiries:

 GitHub: TsegayIS122123
-📧 Email: tsegayassefa27@gmail.com
+Email: tsegayassefa27@gmail.com
-💼 LinkedIn: linkedin.com/in/tsegay-assefa-95a397336
+LinkedIn: linkedin.com/in/tsegay-assefa-95a397336
-🌐 Portfolio: tsegayassefa.github.io
+Portfolio: tsegayassefa.github.io